top of page

 • LinkedIn

 Megalopolis premiered at the 2024 Cannes Film Festival.
-It is currently seeking US distribution and will receive an IMAX release in the fall.
+Lionsgate will release it in theaters on September 27.

 Megalopolis is the most fascinating film I’ve ever watched, a glorious triumph of the creative spirit and a catastrophic failure in the execution of it.
 It’s a Jenga tower forty years in the making, each block brimming with an idea that’s been born, reshaped, killed, and reborn several times over to the tune of $120 million of its creator’s personal fortune.
 Make no mistake, there is not a minute where this tower isn’t dangerously teetering or in complete free fall.
 But how glorious it is to watch it all crash to the ground!